rosemckeon/ploidy-data/README.md

 ## Data structure

-Model output comes as a list. `data/quick-test-1.rds` looks like this:
+Model output comes as a list.
+For example `data/quick-test-1.rds` looks like this:

 ```
 List of 7